Elliott Power: Career

 Power met his production partner Dorian Lutz through a mutual friend when he was 15 years old.
 Lutz's uncle had a small recording studio just off Askew Road in Shepherd's Bush, West London were the pair began to record music together.

 When Power was 21 years old, he began trying to sell his demo to a record label, with little success.
 Power went onto release his debut single, "Sink/Swim", through Marathon Artists in May 2013.
 He went onto sign an album deal with Marathon Artists and released his debut album Once Smitten as a collaborative project with James Lavelle's Mo' Wax in February 2016.

 In 2020, Power directed a branded content short documentary film for Hennessy following the rise of the chess player Maurice Ashley, the first Black person to attain the title of Grandmaster.

 On 12 April 2021 vogue.com premiered Eartheater's music video for their song "Faith Consuming Hope", which Power directed.
 The video was filmed in Kyiv, Ukraine and depicts Eartheater as a runaway nun breaking free from religious dogmas of her childhood.

 Power directed the lead single "Paper Doll" from Miink's second album, Notice Me.
 Released on 23 June 2022, the music video explores the cultures and ideals of the enslaved blended on the long trans-Atlantic trips, creating new cultural practices, religions, and philosophies.
 "Paper Doll" specifically looks at the themes of death and rebirth within this wider concept.
 The video was shot over a period of 12 hours in San Juan Texcalpan, Atlatlahucan, Mexico.

 In 2023, Power was part of a cohort of directors and artists tasked with the rebrand of British free-to-air Channel 4 station identifications.
 Power directed two segments ("Funeral Flowers" and "Unrest") of the 25 identifications.
 Each is linked to a certain theme: Identity, The Land, System, Release and Love.

 In October 2024, Elliott Power was ranked 2nd in the D&AD Directors rankings, an annual recognition of creative excellence in advertising and design.
 The rankings are based on the accumulation of points from Pencil wins and shortlists across various categories.

+Elliott Power was ranked number ten on The List 2025: Top 10 Directors by Campaign magazine.